leowalker89/LearningFocused/README.md

 # Future of Education Knowledge Engine

-A queryable "Second Brain" for the Future of Education podcast archive, enabling deep exploration of educational concepts through semantic search and knowledge graphs.
+A queryable "Second Brain" for the Future of Education podcast archive (and related Substack articles), enabling deep exploration of educational concepts through semantic search and knowledge graphs.

 ## Architecture: The "Tri-Store" Approach